 GoblinDock turns "spin up a fully-configured VM" into a few clear buttons.
-Stack Lego-style blocks into a golden image, hit deploy, and the goblin does the boring parts — cloud-init, Ansible, console and all.
+Stack Lego-style blocks into a reusable template, hit deploy, and the goblin builds the VM fresh — cloud-init, Ansible, console and all.

 One container · one SQLite file · no Redis, no Postgres, no moving parts.